What's the meaning of omnichannel today? Definitions and examples of good and bad omnichannel strategy

-The promise of omnichannel was that people would connect to a brand digitally or physically and then feel continuity in each subsequent interaction.
-For the most part, omnichannel hasn’t delivered that
+The promise of omnichannel was to connect brands and customers digitally, meaning they could continue to build their relationship in each subsequent interaction.
+For the most part, omnichannel hasn’t delivered that.

-The result is that omnichannel marketing feels disjointed to the customer and unmanageable to the marketer.
-The whole point was to be wherever your potential buyers "hang out."
-Instead, the marketers are lost in their funhouse, comforted social vanity metrics, click/open rates, and conversion measurements.
+In these cases, the results of omnichannel marketing feels disjointed to the customer and unmanageable to the marketer.
+The whole point of ominchannel was to be wherever your potential buyers "hang out."
+Instead, these marketers are getting lost in their digital channels funhouse, comforted social vanity metrics, click/open rates, and conversion measurements.
+Don't let that be you!
+Read on to find out how to create a winning omnichannel strategy.

 Consider Trader Joe’s, which has the highest sales per square foot of any grocery chain in America.
 In November, Stephen Dubner’s Freakonomics podcast asked, "Should America Be Run By…Trader Joe’s?"
 The episode tried to dissect what made TJ’s so successful.